13Mai13/advent-of-code/README.md

     Never looking ahead to future consequences
     Hoping the local choices lead to a global optimum
     ```
 * Day 4: Uses recursiveness -> I solved it with a while True, this can be done much better for sure!

+* Day 5: Problem 1 -> My fisrt solution was so inefficient that I couldn't compute it!